 - 1. Parents should pray for the students, faculty and staff. - 2.
-Parents should learn school policies, read this handbook each year, and cooperate with the school in seeing that children cheerfully obey the rules.
-The contents of this handbook are reviewed annually by the School Board and are subject to change, so reading the handbook every year is essential. - 3.
+Parents should learn school policies, read this handbook each year, and cooperate with the school in seeing that children cheerfully obey the rules. - 3.
 Parents should have their child in school unless there is a valid reason for their absence.
 Family vacations need to be planned during vacation times. - 4.
 Parents are responsible to have their child at school and in class on time and have them picked up on time. - 5.
 Parents should support the authority of teachers, staff and extracurricular leaders. - 6.
 Parents should support the discipline administered by the school. - 7.
 At least one parent of each student should attend all parent meetings. - 8.
 Parents should be aware that tuition pays only a portion of the actual cost of their child's education.
 Tuition is due no later than the 10th of the month. - 9.
 Parents should help, as they are able, with their child's education.
 They should assist and oversee homework assignments.
 Their aid will be enlisted to bring a child who is behind to grade level.
 Parents should recognize the important role of homework to the total instructional program of their child.
 Parents should make themselves aware of the assignments and expectations of the school and the individual teacher.
 Parents should provide a suitable place and environment in the home for the completion of homework assignments.
 Parents should help their child plan and budget the appropriate amount of study time for the completion of the homework assignment.
 Parents should feel free to consult with the teacher about any question relating to the homework assignment.
 Term papers and long-range projects, which are in addition to regular homework assignments, will be assigned far enough in advance to allow students sufficient time for completion. - 10.
 Any parental dissatisfaction with any aspect of Grace is to be dealt with promptly and directly.
 The Bible instructs us to take any problem to the person involved.
 Social media should not be used to be critical of Grace or its employees.
-Please see Grievances (below).
-If a parent desires that the Pastor of Grace Presbyterian Church (who is also a School Board member) be present for a meeting, they should make that request to the Principal, who will communicate it to the Pastor.
-In such cases, the Pastor will make every attempt to be present commensurate with his own schedule and responsibilities.

-- 11. Grace expects full cooperation from both parents and students in the students' education.
+Please see Grievances (below). - 11.
+Grace expects full cooperation from both parents and students in the students' education.
 If at any time the school feels that this cooperation is lacking, the student may be requested to withdraw.
 Also, if the student's or parent's behavior or attitude indicates an uncooperative spirit or one that is out of harmony with the spirit and the standards of Grace, whether or not there is any definite breach of conduct, he may be requested to withdraw. - 12.
 If a child suffers from a medical problem which causes the child to be disruptive, the principal or elementary director will call a conference with the parents and find a suitable solution.
-If the recommended solution is not followed by the parents and they have made no attempt to correct their child's behavior, the school reserves the right to dismiss the child permanently. - 13.
-Hostile behavior or vulgar language by a parent or student toward a Grace faculty or staff member will not be tolerated and will be considered grounds for the student's dismissal from school.
+If the recommended solution is not followed by the parents and they have made no attempt to correct their child's behavior, the school reserves the right to dismiss the child permanently.

+13. Hostile behavior or vulgar language by a parent or student toward a Grace faculty or staff member will not be tolerated and will be considered grounds for the student's dismissal from school.